Samsung/tizen-docs/docs/application/web/guides/device/power.md

    tizen.power.unsetScreenStateChangeListener();
    ```

-## Managing the Screen Brightness
+## Manage the screen brightness

-To get, set, and restore the screen brightness:
+To get, set, and restore the screen brightness, follow these steps:

 - To get the screen brightness, call the `getScreenBrightness()` method of the `PowerManager` interface (in [mobile](../../api/latest/device_api/mobile/tizen/power.html#PowerManager) and [wearable](../../api/latest/device_api/wearable/tizen/power.html#PowerManager) applications):